trevorcampbell/bayesian-coresets/README.md

 ### Repository Status

+The most recent update (Oct 2020):
+- improves command line argument specification using `argparse`
+- implements pseudocoresets
+- incorporates weighted STAN samplers for MCMC inference

-After the recent update (Oct 2020), the repository is **no longer thoroughly tested**.
+But: the repository is **no longer thoroughly tested**.
 Examples run and generate verified output using Python 3.
 Python 2 is not tested.
 Unit tests have not yet been updated.
 Work is in progress.

 ### Installation and Dependencies

 To install with pip, download the repository and run `pip3 install . --user` in the repository's root folder.
-Note: this package depends on [NumPy](http://www.numpy.org), [SciPy](https://www.scipy.org), and [SciKit Learn](https://scikit-learn.org).
-The examples also depend on [Bokeh](https://bokeh.pydata.org/en/latest) for plotting.

 ### Examples